-The Zalatan research group seeks to understand the molecular mechanisms that allow living cells to process, integrate, and coordinate signals.
-Cells use complex networks of proteins to respond to signals, and these networks must be regulated to ensure that specific reactions occur at the right place and at the right time.
-We focus on individual reaction steps at key decision points in cell signaling pathways, using a wide range of tools from biochemistry, enzymology, and synthetic biology.
-This approach allows us to draw connections between molecular events and cellular behaviors, providing a framework to identify new drug targets and to engineer synthetic pathways for cell-based therapeutics and devices.
+The Zalatan research group studies the molecular mechanisms that allow living cells to process, integrate, and coordinate signals.
+We are interested in understanding how complex and interconnected signaling pathways are organized to direct signals to specific outputs.
+We focus on individual reaction steps at key decision points in signaling networks, using a wide range of tools from biochemistry, enzymology, synthetic biology, and cell biology.
+This approach allows us to draw connections between molecular events and cellular behaviors, providing a framework to identify new therapeutic targets and to engineer synthetic pathways for cell-based therapeutics and devices.

-Current projects are focused on the role of scaffold proteins that physically organize signaling networks.
+Current projects focus on the role of scaffold proteins that physically organize signaling networks.
 Scaffold proteins can facilitate signaling by directing signals to the correct target and preventing off-target reactions.
 Outstanding challenges for the field are to understand, at a molecular level, how scaffold proteins accelerate signaling reactions and how scaffold proteins themselves are regulated to direct signals.
-Addressing these questions allows us to engineer designer scaffolds to control biological pathways.
+Addressing these questions will allow us to engineer designer scaffolds to control biological pathways.

 We are also interested in the organization of metabolic pathways.
 We have developed new tools to synthetically rewire gene expression programs, and we are applying these tools to understand how chemical precursors are routed through metabolic networks.
 This approach will enable us to engineer these pathways for small molecule biosynthesis.

 Gavagan, M.*, Fagnan, E.*, Speltz, E.B., Zalatan, J.G.
 The scaffold protein Axin promotes signaling specificity within the Wnt pathway by suppressing competing kinase reactions.
 Cell Systems 2020, 10, 515–525.